 Topics which training might include:

-- Re-reading Scripture for community organizing and social change
+- Theological framework for organizing and social change

 - Building relationships and teams